-Just under half (46%) anticipate that it is at least somewhat likely that an aging family member or close friend will need ongoing living assistance in the next five years.
-Those who have long-term care experience are more likely to anticipate that their loved one will need assistance, as are those who are younger than 65.
+Just under half (46%) of survey participants anticipate that it is at least somewhat likely that an aging family member or close friend will need ongoing living assistance in the next five years.
+Those who have long-term care experience are more likely to anticipate that their loved one will need assistance, as are those who are younger than age 65.

 Those who say their loved one will need ongoing living assistance, 1 in 3 say they will be at least partially responsible for providing that care, and half say that someone else will be responsible for delivering that care.